cahein/oui5lib/templates/README.md

 For linting the JavaScript code [eslint](https://eslint.org/) is used.
 Please replace or edit the provided '.eslintrc.json' according to your conventions.

     grunt lint

+You won't be able to run the application without the UI5 resources.